-The Government has given NZTA an extra $45m after damning 'wake-up call' report
+Government has given NZTA an extra $45m after damning 'wake-up call' report

 "As [the] monitor of transport Crown agencies, we share responsibility for the regulatory failure."

-He said the report was a "wake-up call for the ministry.
+He said the report was a "wake-up call" for the ministry.

 In November last year, Twyford directed the Ministry of Transport to review the performance NZTA's regulatory functions.